-- 5. Date, common name, full county name, state abbreviation and collector name should be included for each species. - 6.
+- A. As printed in "Insects of Kansas" book or - B. as printed on the "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net - 3.
+Each exhibitor is required to identify the notebook by placing a Title Page in the front of the notebook bearing the exhibitor's name, county or district and class.
+The number of orders, specimens, families and taxonomy used must also be included on the Title Page. - 4.
+Species pages should be grouped according to order and should include one page per species.
+If more than one insect is in the photo, an arrow to indicate insect should be used.
+Specimen page should have two different views of the insect if possible. - 5.
+Date, common name, full county name, and state abbreviation should be included for each species.
+Collector's name is optional on the specimen page. - 6.
 If picture is taken on different dates/localities include information for both.
 A statement describing the host plant/habitat should be included. - 7.
 A divider page is to be placed in front of each order of insects with the order name printed on the tab for the page and also on the front of the divider page. - 8.
 For the Intermediate and Advanced classes, insects are also to be grouped by family behind each order divider. - 9.
 List on a sheet of paper how many years you have been in this division of the project and what you did this year to improve your project if you have been in for more than one year.
 Place the paper just behind the Title Page in the front of your notebook.